5 Challenges, Opportunities, and Imperatives for Retailers in 2015

 2. Point of Sale Security & Payments

-The top challenge in retail today is securing the POS and all customer data from breach.
+The top challenge in retail today is securing the POS and all customer data from a breach.
 This is a pervasive issue that even some of the biggest chains haven’t figured out yet.

 Data Security is high on everyone’s list of concerns.
 Regardless of the level of compliance with PCI, this is one issue that keeps not only CIOs, but also CFOs and CEOs up at night.